19hours/sg-statutes/Acts/Income Tax Act.md

 (b) does not carry out any substantial business activity for a genuine commercial reason;

-“relevant day” means the last day of the basis period of the approved company relating to the year of assessment referred to in subsection (3);
+“relevant day” means the last day of the basis period of the approved company relating to the year of assessment referred to in subsection (3) or (5);

 [27/2009 wef 29/12/2009]